P: English

 A common digraph in English is ph, which represents the sound /f/, and can be used to transliterate φ phi in loanwords from Greek.
 In German, the digraph pf is common, representing a labial affricate /pf/.

-Most English words beginning with p are of foreign origin, primarily French, Latin and Greek; these languages preserve Proto-Indo-European initial *p.
-Native English cognates of such words often start with f, since English is a Germanic language and thus has undergone Grimm's law; a native English word with initial /p/ would reflect Proto-Indo-European initial *b, which is so rare that its existence as a phoneme is disputed.
+Most English words beginning with p are of foreign origin, primarily French, Latin and Greek; these languages preserve the Proto-Indo-European initial *p.
+Native English cognates of such words often start with f, since English is a Germanic language and thus has undergone Grimm's law; a native English word with an initial /p/ would reflect Proto-Indo-European initial *b, which is so rare that its existence as a phoneme is disputed.
+However, native English words with non-initial p are quite common; such words can come from either Kluge's law or the consonant cluster /sp/ (PIE: *p has been preserved after s).

-However, native English words with non-initial p are quite common; such words can come from either Kluge's law or the consonant cluster /sp/ (PIE *p has been preserved after s).
+P is the eighth least frequently used letter in the English language.